intelfx/caffe-android-lib/README.md

 - [ ] add IO dependency support (i.e., leveldb and hdf5)
 - [ ] OpenCL support
 - [ ] CUDA suuport

-## Optional
-`.envrc` files are for [direnv](http://direnv.net/)
-> direnv is an environment variable manager for your shell.
-It knows how to hook into bash, zsh and fish shell to load or unload environment variables depending on your current directory.
-This allows to have project-specific environment variables and not clutter the "~/.profile" file.

-## Dependency
-* Eigen 3
-* ...